-The most significant adverse impact on our Company in fiscal 2020 and the first quarter of fiscal 2021 has been the COVID-19 pandemic.
-Although it had seemed the worst had passed, events in September and October 2020 have shown a spike in new cases.
+The most significant adverse impact on our Company in fiscal 2020 and the first three quarters of fiscal 2021 has been the COVID-19 pandemic.
+Although it had seemed the worst had passed, events in the last months of 2020 and beginning of 2021 have shown a spike in new cases, including mutations.
+Although a vaccine has been developed, its distribution is still in the early stages.
 This is by no means a problem confined to our Company, but regardless of our best efforts, the impact on our results of operation and financial condition is potentially volatile and severe.
+Nevertheless, the significant improvement in our results of operations in the third quarter of fiscal 2021 (\$4.3 million in net income on revenues of \$23.1 million) compared to the third quarter of fiscal 2020 (\$1.9 million in net income on revenues of \$21.7 million) may indicate that the impact of COVID-19 on our business is decreasing.